Q. What is the importance of a gusseted skirt?

 For these types of spa cover, please call us to check if we have the template and to place an order.
 We’ll need you to tell us the exact brand and model of your spa, and the year of production.

 Q. How long till I receive my cover after it’s ordered?

-A. Depending upon your location, typical delivery time is two weeks after time of order.
-Frequently delivery time is much sooner, however during busy times it may be slightly longer.
-Usually most covers will be manufactured and shipped within a week.
+A. Depending upon your location, typical delivery time is 4 to 6 weeks after time of order.
+During busy times such as holidays shipping times may be slightly longer.
+Usually most covers will be manufactured and shipped within 4 weeks.

 Q. Do you keep covers in stock to order from?

 A. There are literally thousands of different shapes and sizes of spas and hot tubs in existence today, and with all of the manufacturing options we offer, cost and storage space make stocking covers impossible.

 The one exception is some round sizes which are only available for in store pick up, please call to check for availability.